patrick-kidger/generalised_shapelets/torchshapelets/README.md

 # torchshapelets

-A differentiable implementation of the generalised shapelet transform, using PyTorch.
+A differentiable implementation of the generalised shapelet transform, using PyTorch, parallelised via OpenMP.

 # What is the shapelet transform?
 It's a feature extraction method for time series, in which a time series is described by its similarity to a small 'shapelet'.
 Given lots of well-chosen shapelets, then you can now look at those similarities and conclude that "This time series is probably of class X, because it has a very high similarity to shapelet Y." (In practice of course you feed these features into a machine learning model, but the point is that these features are interpretable.)